symlynX/secure-email/README.md

 **Application:** When the extension detects you have opened a web page from a supported web-mail provider such as Gmail, it offers the user the opportunity to encrypt what you type in the compose window and decrypt messages you receive.

 **Limitations:** Because of an inherent limitation in the way Mailvelope can interface with web-mail, it is not able to send OpenPGP/MIME (although it can read it fine).
-As mentioned elsewhere, browser storage is not a particular ideal place to be storing keys.
+As mentioned before, browser storage is not a particular ideal place to be storing keys.
 When a web-mail provider changes their UI (or API if they happen to have one), the extension must be updated to handle the new format.

 * Contact: info@mailvelope.com
 * Written in: Javascript